 Troubleshooting an Update Message Validation Issue Error

-There are 4 potential causes of this:
+There are four potential causes of this:

-- OpenSSL is out of date
+- OpenSSL is out of date.

-- A PHP configuration is causing the cryptographic validation to fail
+- A PHP configuration is causing the cryptographic validation to fail.

-2. Ensure that OpenSSL is up to date on your server.
-Please work with your server admin/hosting provider to make this change.
+- Ensure that OpenSSL is up to date on your server.
+Work with your server administrator or hosting provider to make this change.
 After updating OpenSSL, repeat step 1 above.